yuzawa-san/googolplex-theater/README.md

 There are few options for installation:

 * Install a Debian package (Respberry Pi compatible) either using [packagecloud](#packagecloud) or [downloading manually](#manual-package-download).
-* Use a Docker image published to Dockerhub.
+* Use a Docker image published to [Github Container Registry](https://github.com/yuzawa-san/googolplex-theater/pkgs/container/googolplex-theater).
 * Download a [release ZIP archive](https://github.com/yuzawa-san/googolplex-theater/releases) or build the application locally.

 ### Package Installation